-✓ READING REFLECTIONS (11 points total)
+✓ READING REFLECTIONS (8 points total)

 It is expected that everyone will understand all the readings and will come to class prepared to discuss them.
-You will be required to complete 6 reading reflections.
+You will be required to complete 8 reading reflections.
 Write at least 3 comments or questions from the readings for that session.
 Do not summarize.
 Please give thoughtful reactions, responses, and reflections.
 They should show that you have done the reading.
 If the readings are from more than one book, try to comment on more than one book.
 We will use these as the basis of our discussion at the beginning of some classes.
-Therefore, you must bring a hard copy to each class as well as submit them on WebCT.
-They will be due to Webct by the start of each class session and I will collect them each session.
+They will be due to Moodle by the start of each class session.
 No points will be given if they are turned in late.
+Copy and paste your reflections, do not attach them as a separate document.

-✓ LITERACY CASE STUDY (40 points total)
+✓LITERACY CASE STUDY (40 points total)

-The Literacy Case Study is described in detail in the Literacy Case Study Handbook provided on the webct site.
+The Literacy Case Study is described in detail in the Literacy Case Study Handbook provided on the Moodle site.
 Students conduct literacy assessments with one child who is a reader, analyze and interpret the resulting data and describe the child's strengths and needs in reading.
 Students develop recommendations in the form of specific instructional strategies that support the child's progress in reading.